mpirotaiswilton-IW/OpenAPI-generator-Springboot/README.md

 ```

 3. 3 docker containers should now be running:
-    * `openapi-current-account-stub-api`: where the spring-boot api image, built using a Dockerfile, is containerized
+    * `openapi-app`: where the spring-boot api image, built using a Dockerfile, is containerized
     * `db`: where a Postgres database is containerized and used by the API
-    * `openapi-current-account-stub-pgadmin`: where a pgAdmin interface is containerized.
+    * `openapi-pgadmin`: where a pgAdmin interface is containerized.
 This is used to monitor our Postgres database container

 ## Testing